NathanBaulch/EnphaseOpenAPI/csharp-netcore/monitoring/docs/SiteLevelConsumptionMonitoringApi.md

 Retrieves energy exported to grid in regular intervals

 Retrieves energy exported to grid in regular intervals.
 If no start_at is specified, defaults to midnight today, in the timezone of the system.
-If the start_at specified is earlier than the system’s first reported date, then midnight of the system’s first reported date is considered as start_at.
+If the start_at specified is earlier than the system's first reported date, then midnight of the system's first reported date is considered as start_at.
 The end_at is calculated as the minimum of the time of the request and (start time + granularity).
 The meaning of granularity is as follows:  If granularity is 15mins, maximum 1 intervals will appear in response.
 If granularity is day, maximum 96 intervals will appear in response where each interval is of 15 mins duration.
 The requested start date must be within 2 years from current date.

 ### Example
 ```csharp